Link2006/TF2CheatDetectLua/README.md

 ### CheaterDetect Configs
 - Check out the file config.lua for a list of what settings you can change

+### Custom Lists
+- I've added a few ways to load multiple files by simply adding the new list to the config.
+This should also eventually allow for auto-updates.

 ### Notes
 - Just credit me if you use parts of this code.
 - Any suggestions or questions can be posted as an issue.
 - Should not be considered a cheat as it does not manipulate the game at all; behaves like HLDJ from back in the day
+- Network support is UNTESTED and MAY NOT WORK.